ryanatkn/gro/src/gen/README.md

-The `gro gen` task looks for any files with `.gen.` in the file name and tries to call an exported `gen` function to generate one or more output files.
+The `gro gen` task looks for any files with `.gen.` in the file name and tries to call an exported `gen` function to generate one or more output files, and then it writes the results to the filesystem.

 ```bash
 gro gen # runs codegen for all *.gen.* files in src/